piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Third, we had not established adequate ties with investors in other regions.
 We had friends here and there, but we didn’t have a strong rolodex of investors whose theses matched our startup profiles.

 But you know what?
 Admitting we sucked at that — and being open with our applicants that we sucked at that — freed us up to be better at any number of other things.
 And made us way better and more focused on the things we were good at doing.
-Not only that, but it provide us with yet another measure by which to select the companies we chose.
+Not only that, but it provided us with yet another measure by which to select the companies we chose.

 				78. Setting expectations
 				79. Communicating expectations